 “I was sitting at the table,” he said.
 “We had finished dinner.
 We’re now having dessert.
 And we had the most beautiful piece of chocolate cake that you’ve ever seen and President Xi was enjoying it.
 And I was given the message from the generals that the ships are locked and loaded, what do you do?
 And we made a determination to do it, so the missiles were on the way.
 And I said, Mr. President, let me explain something to you.
 This was during dessert.
 We’ve just fired 59 missiles, all of which hit, by the way, unbelievable, from, you know, hundreds of miles away, all of which hit, amazing.”

 The fabulously wealthy Trump clan travels conspicuously and without restraint at taxpayer expense.
 Ivanka Trump and her husband, Jared Kushner have shamelessly melded public business and private enrichment.

 Meanwhile in fiction, el general’s wife, Leticia Nazareño, a nun he kidnapped and forced to marry him, becomes a rapacious First Lady, shopping without paying, telling merchants to bill the palace.
-Eventually, however, Leticia Nazareño’s shopping pisses off the people more than anything her husband does, and one day, she and their son are killed by a car bomb.
+Eventually, however, Leticia Nazareño’s shopping pisses off the people more than anything her husband does.
+She and their son are eaten alive by stray dogs in the market.
 In revenge, the general launches another round of vicious killings.